dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/trino-setup.md

 </Tabs>

+## Reference

 ### All parameters

-A dbt-trino profile can be configured to run against Trino or Starburst using the following configuration:
+Below all possible parameters can be found

 | Profile field                               | Auth Methods Applicable    | Example                          | Description                                                                                                  |
 | ------------------------------------------- | -------------------------- | -------------------------------- | ------------------------------------------------------------------------------------------------------------ |